 The frizzle gene seems to have arisen in the Far East (possibly China) and East Indies areas.

-As interest in this unusual looking bird gained momentum, the birds were brought to the western countries as curiosities and breeding stock.
+As interest in this unusual-looking bird gained momentum, they brought it to Western countries as curiosities and breeding stock.

-If you cross a Silkie with a Frizzle – you get a Sizzle – really!
+If you cross a Silkie with a Frizzle – you get a Sizzle!

 So, what is Frizzling?

 Frizzling is where the feather starts to curl upward and outward from the body instead of lying flat against the body as in a ‘normal’ hen.

 The shaft of the feather starts to twist and curl, causing the unique appearance of the feathers.

 Frizzling is caused by an incomplete dominant gene.

 One copy of the gene present in one bird is sufficient to cause frizzling.
 A copy current in both parent birds will result in a high incidence of frazzles.

 The amount of frizzling that you get on a bird can be quite variable due to the ‘mf’ gene.

 This is the ‘frizzle modifier gene, and if present, it can cause your frizzle chick to look relatively normal.